IRS Forms

 Investment Income, DRD, And Pass‑Through Items

 Start with statutory investment income.
-Move to tax by removing tax‑exempt interest, applying the dividends‑received deduction under §§243 and 246 after holding‑period testing, and preserving character from Schedule K‑1 items.
+Move to tax by removing tax‑exempt interest, applying the dividends‑received deduction under §§243 and 246 after holding‑period testing – but a life insurer cannot take the full corporate percentage, because the gross DRD on Schedule A is prorated by the company share percentage before any amount is deductible – and preserving character from Schedule K‑1 items.
 Tie your totals to Schedule A and Schedule B. Keep holdings and holding‑period support for DRD, and keep a partner‑level basis roll if you have meaningful partnership exposure.
 The IRS instructions expect the M‑3 differences to mirror what you did here.

 Quick tip, if a K‑1 shows tax‑exempt interest, your investment reconciliation should reflect it, and your DRD worksheet should not double count it.